ymzuiku/vanilla-document/README.md

 # vanilly

-A VanillaJS Framework, No component, No state, No diff VDOM.
+A VanillaJS Framework, No lifecycle, No state, No diff VDOM.

 # Gesundheit: DOM is browser's state, browser's state is UI state